stefnotch/TimeNexus/Migration Plan.md

   - Joining the Flax community: Done

-- Arno running Flax at home
+- Arno running Flax at home: Done

-- Remote Desktop Test (Arno)
+- Remote Desktop Test (Arno): Done, successful

 ## Tomorrow:

-- Testing the remote desktop stuff at school (2nd period)
+- Testing the remote desktop stuff at school (2nd period): Done

   This will require the following equipment: